© 2026 WRVO Public Media

 Rudy's Lakeside

-Rudy's has been serving Oswego and the surrounding communities since 1946, continuously providing fresh products, cooked to order as you watch.
-Open from around St. Patrick's Day through Columbus Day, Rudy's offers both indoor and outdoor seating on the beautiful shore of Lake Ontario.
-The drive in is a perfect spot for fresh fish and casual family fun.
+Rudy's Lakeside celebrates 80 years of serving Oswego and the surrounding communities since 1946, continuously providing fresh seafood and much more, cooked to order as you watch.
+Open from April through Columbus Day in October, Rudy's offers both indoor and outdoor seating on the shore of Lake Ontario.
+The drive-in is a perfect spot for fresh fish and casual family fun.
+Come for the food, stay for the view!

 Seward House Museum

 Visit the historic home of William Henry Seward and his family.
-Serving as a State Senator, Governor of New York, US Senator, and Secretary of State during the Lincoln and Johnson administrations, Seward was one of the foremost politicians of 19th century America.
-The Museum provides guided tours to help visitors navigate the many fascinating aspects of this beautifully preserved home, which also houses one of the largest original collections in the United States.
-Learn more at: sewardhouse.org.
+Serving as a state senator, governor of New York, U.S. senator and secretary of state during the Lincoln and Johnson administrations, Seward was one of the foremost politicians of 19th-century America.
+The museum provides guided tours to help visitors navigate the many fascinating aspects of this beautifully preserved home, which also houses one of the largest original collections in the United States.
+More information is available on the website.

 Skaneateles Antique & Classic Boat Show

-The 46th Antique & Classic Boat Show hosted by the Skaneateles Foundation and the Finger Lakes Chapter of the Antique and Classic Boating Society is scheduled for July 26-28.
-The Boat Show features water and land displays along with three concerts, a boat parade (3:15 p.m.
-Saturday), an aerial photoshoot and spectator cruise (10 a.m.
-Sunday aboard the Judge Ben Wiles), demos, shopping, raffles, and more.
-The Skaneateles Foundation looks forward to bringing back activities for families this year.
-More information is available online.
+The 48th annual Antique & Classic Boat Show, hosted by the Skaneateles Foundation and the Finger Lakes Chapter of the Antique and Classic Boating Society, is scheduled for July 24–26.
+The show features water and land displays along with three concerts, a boat parade at 3:15 p.m.
+Saturday, and a spectator cruise featuring an aerial photoshoot at 10 a.m.
+Sunday aboard the Judge Ben Wiles.
+The event also includes demonstrations, shopping, raffles and more.
+Set against the backdrop of Skaneateles’ fine boutiques, galleries and restaurants, the show offers nonstop splendor and a welcoming atmosphere.
+More information is available on the website.

 Skaneateles Chamber of Commerce

-Skaneateles is hosting an array of unique events throughout the summer season, including the Skaneateles Library annual library book sale July 11-14, and the Curbstone Festival and sidewalk sales with outdoor shopping, great bargains and balloon art, July 11 through 13.
-More information is available online.
+Skaneateles is hosting an array of unique events throughout the summer season, including the Curbstone Festival and Sidewalk Sales.
+The event features outdoor shopping, bargains and balloon art from July 9 through 11.
+More information is available on the website.

 Skaneateles Festival | World Class Music By The Lake

-The Skaneateles Festival is a dynamic 4-week summer music festival providing intimate access to the world’s best music in the heart of the Finger Lakes Region.
-For 46 years, the Festival has brought some of the world’s most talented musicians to perform on their stage, with the hope of building community and enduring friendships through music.
-The Skaneateles Festival presents live classical, jazz, opera, and bluegrass music.
+The Skaneateles Festival is a dynamic four-week summer music festival providing intimate access to the world's best music in the heart of the Finger Lakes region.
+For 47 years, the festival has brought some of the world's most talented musicians to perform on its stage with the hope to build community and enduring friendships through music.
+The Skaneateles Festival presents live classical, jazz, opera and bluegrass music.

-The 2025 season features Béla Fleck, Esperanza Spalding, The Bill Charlap Trio, Mark and Maggie O’Connor, Nicholas Phan, the Calidore String Quartet, and more!
-What started as small chamber concerts in the Skaneateles Library soon moved to community members' homes and backyards due to its growing popularity and community involvement.
-Today, the Festival has expanded and built the Robinson Pavilion at Anyela's Vineyards which holds up to 1400 patrons for Saturday Night concerts.
+The 2026 season features Broadway star Norm Lewis, pianist Garrick Ohlsson, fiddlers Jason Carter and Michael Cleveland, Silkroad Ensemble with Rhiannon Giddens, singer Cécile McLorin Salvant, and more!
+What started as small chamber concerts in the Skaneateles Library, soon moved to community members' homes and backyards due to growing popularity and community involvement.
+Today, the festival has expanded and built the Robinson Pavilion at Anyela's Vineyards, which holds up to 1,400 patrons for Saturday night concerts.
 Thursday and Friday night concerts are held at the First Presbyterian Church in the village of Skaneateles.
-Come Experience Brilliance with a night at the Festival — in the vineyard, under the stars, by the lake, or in the warm glow of the sanctuary.
+Come experience brilliance with a night at the festival in the vineyard, under the stars, by the lake or in the warm glow of the sanctuary.

 Sollecito Landscaping Nursery